medo/Pandas-Farm/README.md

 ```

-And now run your function on the iris dataframe
+Let's try our function on iris dataset.

 ```python
 from clpandas.driver import PandaFarm